-This year, 12 faculty members —including two early-career ‘Rising Stars’ and one outstanding ‘Teaching with Technology’ designee— were selected from a highly competitive pool of qualified candidates who were nominated by their peers at Virginia's public and private colleges and universities.
+This year, 13 faculty members —including two early-career ‘Rising Stars’ — were selected from a highly competitive pool of qualified candidates who were nominated by their peers at Virginia's public and private colleges and universities.
 At a celebration at the Jefferson Hotel in February, the OFA recipients will each receive a $5,000 cash award underwritten by the Dominion Foundation and a commemorative engraved award.

-The number of OFA nominations allocated to each institution is based upon the size of its faculty.
+The number of OFA nominations allocated to each institution is based upon the size of FTE student enrollment.
 Nominees must have a demonstrated record of superior accomplishments in teaching, research, knowledge integration, and public service.
 Nomination packages include an executive summary highlighting the nominee's accomplishments, a personal statement from the nominee, and descriptive and evaluative statements from students, faculty and colleagues.

 Each year, SCHEV invites and encourages all public and private degree-granting institutions in Virginia to participate in the OFA program.
 Each is asked to use a campus-wide committee to select its nominees.
 Nominations are submitted to SCHEV by each institution's president or chief academic officer.

-This year, a panel of peer reviewers - comprised entirely of previous OFA recipients and chief academic officers - selected a group of finalists from the pool of nominations.
-Then a selection committee - comprised of members of the State Council and education, business, and community leaders - reviewed the finalists and selected this year's 12 honorees.
+This year, a panel of peer reviewers - comprised primarily of previous OFA recipients and chief academic officers and their designees- selected a group of finalists from the pool of nominations.
+Then a selection committee - comprised of members of the State Council and education, business, and community leaders - reviewed the finalists and selected this year's 13 honorees.